How a Centralized Product Catalog Revolutionizes a Telco’s BSS Offerings

 6. Flexible Offer Design Interface

-The platform should provide flexibility in designing offers, allowing marketing and product teams to create and modify offer attributes/features and offer items, while capturing granular details of a feature/item.
-Advanced applications like Alepo’s Universal Offer Designer help CSPs to create attractive and innovative products, without limitations, giving CSPs a competitive edge in the market.
+The platform should provide flexibility in designing offers, allowing marketing and product teams to create and modify offer attributes and features while capturing their granular details.
+Advanced applications like Alepo’s Universal Offer Designer help create attractive and innovative products, without limitations, giving CSPs a competitive edge in the market.

 The list of offers present in the product catalog should be easily scanned by adding filters such as tags and categories.
 The platform needs to be flexible, managing offers through the use of a search filter tool, offer versioning, categorization, and tags.
 New offers can be designed quickly and intelligently to fill gaps in the current catalog through the use of offer import/export, cloning, and product comparisons.